core-skills/03-zero-to-data-science/program/02_fromheretothere.md

 At all points, prototype your system, and focus your time on things which you know will add value.
 Keeping the problem linked to the business value proposition helps to keep momentum.

-Build system which everyone can work on.
+Build systems which everyone can work on.
 Beyond the adage 'many hands make light work', if you have others involved you'll have better buy-in, and you'll end up with better systems.

 When it comes to improving the next system or prototype, consider what appropriate levels of change might be.